github/codeql/docs/query-metadata-style-guide.md

 ## Metadata area

-Query file metadata contains important information which defines the name and purpose of the query.
-The metadata is included as the content of a valid QLDoc comment, on lines with leading whitespace followed by `*`, between an initial `/**` and a trailing `*/`.
+Query file metadata contains important information which defines the identifier and purpose of the query.
+The metadata is included as the content of a valid [QLDoc](https://help.semmle.com/QL/ql-spec/qldoc.html) comment, on lines with leading whitespace followed by `*`, between an initial `/**` and a trailing `*/`.
 For example:

 ```
 /**